 Some of our top selections are in Central America, where the dry season makes this hot and humid region one of the best places to travel in January, while Africa entices with opportunities to make a tangible difference on a culturally distinctive – and drop dead gorgeous – island

-6. Explore Culture & Communities Throughout Central America
+6. Explore Culture & Communities Throughout Central America with Frontier

 Don’t know which Central American country inspires the most wanderlust and desire to lend a helping hand?
 Don’t worry, visit them all (well, a hearty slice of them).
 With the ethical trail volunteering program, you can learn to surf in Acapulco, México, see the sunrise over ancient Mayan ruins in Guatemala, and work in Honduras for the real bread and butter of the trip – volunteering in educational projects in the local community of San Pedro Sula.